oraljr/osticket-prereqs/README.md

   ![image](https://github.com/oraljr/osticket-prereqs/assets/152557529/ffa05972-aff7-4cd6-a5ab-fe210b1c10fd)

-  Next you'll right click on the file and go to properties -> security -> advanced, and disable the inheritance.
+  Next you'll right click on the ost-config.php file and go to properties -> security -> advanced, and disable the inheritance.
 Then select Remove all inherited permissions from this object.

   Next you'll add new permissions.